carlsvelz/website/gitpod/docs/self-hosted/latest/cluster-set-up/index.md

 ## Reference Architectures

 We have created a set of [reference architectures](../latest/reference-architecture) for all the major cloud providers that fulfill the requirements below.
 These are intended as a starting point for you to create an environment to install Gitpod into.
-If you wish to use K3s, please refer to the [k3s guide](../cluster-set-up/on-k3s).
+If you wish to use K3s, please refer to the [k3s guide](../latest/cluster-set-up/on-k3s).

 ## Cluster Requirements

 ### Supported Kubernetes Distributions

-Gitpod requires Kubernetes as an orchestration technology in order to spin workspaces up and down--ideally in combination with cluster autoscaling to minimise cost.
+Gitpod requires Kubernetes as an orchestration technology in order to spin workspaces up and down--ideally in combination with cluster autoscaling to minimize cost.
 We strongly recommend deploying a dedicated Kubernetes cluster just for Gitpod Self-Hosted.

 > Kubernetes version `1.21` or above is required